drostark/Top-5-Tech-Stock-Market-Data-Analysis/README.md

 ## Part 1: Ask

-1. What was the change in price of the stock over time?
+1. What was the change in the price of the stock over time?
 2. What was the daily return of the stock on average?
 3. What was the moving average of the various stocks?
 4. What was the correlation between different stocks' closing prices?